Trivadis/TypeScriptAndAngularTraining/04_TypeScript_ClassesAndInterfaces/demo01_interfaces/readme.txt

     function getFullName(friend:Friend)

-    Note that interfaces in TypeScript usually don’t use the I-prefix like used in C#.
+    Note that interfaces in TypeScript usually don't use the I-prefix like used in C#.
 But if you want, you could still use it)

 6. Look at the errors TypeScript shows you.